cosmos/cosmos/WHITEPAPER.md

 light-client verification of _the current value of_ a name.

 On Gnuclear, we can take this concept and extend it further.
-Each name-registration shard in Gnuclear can have an associated top-level-domain (TLD) name such as ".com" or ".org", and each name-registration shard can have its own governance and registration rules.
+Each name-registration zone in Gnuclear can have an associated top-level-domain (TLD) name such as ".com" or ".org", and each name-registration zone can have its own governance and registration rules.

-TODO: note on integration with shard discovery, see roadmap
+TODO: note on integration with zone discovery, see roadmap

 ## Issuance and Incentives #####################################################